Baha2rM98/File_Manager/README.md

 How to use: add the  jar file to your project(how to add jar file depends on your IDE), enjoy it!

+I will be glad if you guys help me to develop this library!